patcon/nodescription.net-v2/notes.md

 The second book is _A Brief History of Everything_ by Ken Wilber.
 The book tries to do what it says on the tin.
-Speaking of which, Wilbur [puts his face on the cover of most versions of the book][2019-10-07a], which feels quite relevant to the mindset of the author and how he laws out his book.
+Speaking of which, Wilbur [puts his face on the cover of most versions of the book][2019-10-07a], which feels quite relevant to the mindset of the author and how he frames his role among the ideas in the book.
 The book builds a well-intentioned and complex (if not overwrought) theory of how the universe works.
 And it is massive -- both the book and theory.
 It goes from the subatomic to the cosmos and God.
 At various points, he's been known to followers as a mystic of sorts,